Freedom Communications: Expansion into TV

+Sale to private equity

+In March 2003, a majority of the Hoiles family voted to sell the company, which at that time included 25 newspapers and eight television stations.
+Freedom Communications was valued at $2 billion.
+That October, a majority interest in Freedom Communications was sold to a group of investors led by the Blackstone Group and Providence Equity Partners.
+Through a stock arrangement, the Hoiles family descendants retained control of the board.
+The private equity firms received a management fee off the company’s gross revenue.
+The family sold a 40% stake for $470 million, which allowed some members to cash out.
+As part of this transaction, Freedom had acquired substantial debt.

+In 2006, Freedom purchased WCWN from The Tribune Company for $17 million.
+In spring of 2009, amid the Great Recession, Freedom Communications instituted furloughs for all employees nationwide, followed by a permanent 5% pay cut starting in July 2009.
 On September 1, 2009, Freedom Communications went into a Chapter 11 bankruptcy reorganization.
 The company left bankruptcy on April 30, 2010, under the ownership of investment firms Alden Global Capital, Angelo, Gordon & Co. and Luxor Capital Group.
 Lenders to the company also retained a stake in Freedom.
+Thus, the Holies family lost control of the business after sixty years of ownership.

-The company announced on November 2, 2011 that it would sell its entire television division to Sinclair Broadcast Group in a move to eliminate the company's debt.
+On November 2, 2011, Freedom sold its entire television division to Sinclair Broadcast Group for $385 million in a move to eliminate the company's debt.
 The sale was completed on April 2, 2012.
 Freedom began selling the majority of its newspaper portfolio in 2012.
 Four papers in the Midwest were sold to Ohio Community Media, an affiliate of the private equity firm Versa Capital Management, in May.
 The Clovis News Journal and other newspapers in New Mexico were sold to Stevenson Newspapers.
 Freedom papers in Texas were sold to AIM Media Texas.
 Its Florida and North Carolina papers were sold to Halifax Media Group.

-On June 11, 2012, Freedom Communications Holdings, Inc., announced an agreement to be acquired by 2100 Trust, LLC. in a merger with a subsidiary of 2100 Trust.
-On July 25, 2012, the latter, led by entrepreneur Aaron Kushner, acquired Freedom's dailies, associated non-daily publications and digital properties.
-The company continued to operate under the name Freedom Communications.

-Kushner, who "preached the virtues of local journalism and a print product," bought Freedom in 2012 for $50 million plus assumption of pension liabilities.
-He increased staff and added new sections at the Orange County Register and began a new daily, the Long Beach Register.
-In January 2014, however, he announced heavy layoffs in Orange County and at the Riverside Press-Enterprise, which he also owned.
-The Register launched a Los Angeles edition, the Los Angeles Register, on April 16, 2014, but the venture ended five months later.
-The Long Beach Register became a Sunday-only publication in June 2014, and ceased publication in December 2014.